cchitsiang/awesome-stars/topics.md

 - [pingdotgg/uploadthing](https://github.com/pingdotgg/uploadthing) - File uploads for modern web devs
 - [prisma/ecosystem-tests](https://github.com/prisma/ecosystem-tests) - 🥼🧬🧪🔬🧫🦠 - Continuously tests Prisma Client with various operating systems, frameworks, platforms, databases and more.
 - [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks
-- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: run open-source LLMs anywhere
+- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Chat with Local LLMs on Any Device
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 - [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 Build context-aware reasoning applications
 - [airbytehq/glossary](https://github.com/airbytehq/glossary) - Data Glossary 🧠: An interactive digital garden for deeper data exploration.
 Learn through a graph and backlinks, enabling layered knowledge discovery.